Skip to Content

 • Many companies begin selling garlic in May and are often sold out by August.
 Plan ahead and order early.

 Finding a source that ships garlic at the right time can be the most challenging part of growing garlic in Arizona.
-I’ve had the most success with garlic from Forever Young Farms.
-They sell soft neck varieties well-suited to growing in the low desert of Arizona, and they ship it in time to plant.
+I’ve had the most success with garlic from Forever Yong Farms.
+They sell soft neck varieties that are well-suited to growing in the low desert of Arizona, and they ship them in time for planting.

 It’s best not to grow grocery-store garlic.
 The garlic may not be a good variety for your area and may have been treated with a growth inhibitor.